 How much it affects your questionnaire depends on you.
 If you make it easy for customers to respond and you actually do something with the information then our experience is that the fatigue will be lower.

-Not Objective Responses
+Responses are Inherently Not Objective

 Possibly the biggest problem with surveys is that people are inherently subjective, not objective, when they respond.
 People are not thermometers, by which I mean they are not able to provide 100% rational responses to your questionnaire.